 And it’s actually about 10$ cheaper than the traditional gownie.

-The headline might be a sentence you never thought you ever read.
+The headline might be a sentence you thought you would never see.
 But delivery nightgowns with matching pillowcases are a thing.
 You probably need a sense of humor to appreciate it, but it will make your hospital stay more homely.
 And I actually read about that just yesterday.
 Bringing stuff to the hospital that are personal and spirit lifting will make your stay and room feel more safe and warn.
 A tiny bit more like home.
 Thinking about it, it would probably be nice to have your own sheets as well.
 But let’s not over do it.

 I’m not sure my own budget will allow for this but I haven’t removed it from my list yet.
 It’s actually not that much more than a regular delivery gown depending on which one you want.